Wikunia/brackets-QuickDocsPHP/Readme.md

 # QuickDocsPHP
-This extension provides a quick documentation to each php function.
+This extension provides a quick documentation to each php function and to some php predefined classes.

 ## How to use
 You can use the Navigation menu or ```Ctrl+K``` (Windows) or ```CMD+K``` (Mac), while your cursor is on a php function, to open the inline documentation.